weweb-assets/ww-expand/AI.md

 ***Notes:***
 All 3 slots are required.
-Be careful : toggleLayout is for EXPANDED toggle container and activeToggleLayout is for CLOSED toggle container
+Be careful : toggleLayout is for EXPANDED toggle container and activeToggleLayout is for CLOSED toggle container.
+The logic to expand and colapse on click is already managed in the code of the ww-expand element.